 Wesleyan’s art history program offers both broad and specialized courses in the study of the visual arts.
-Students learn to appreciate the visual art within a cultural context, while developing the analytical skills, critical judgment, and personal expression needed for a professional career and/or further scholarly pursuits.
-The art history program consists of lecture/discussion, seminar, and studio courses.
+Students learn to appreciate the visual arts within cultural contexts, while developing the analytical skills, critical judgment, and personal interpretation needed for a professional career and/or further scholarly pursuits.
+The art history program consists of lecture/discussion and seminar courses that cover European, Chinese, African, Native-American, African-American, Ancient, Medieval, Modern and Contemporary Art.
 For information about specific courses offered, please see our Academic Catalogue.

 The prestigious Lane Scholars Program provides two scholarships annually to academically superior first year applicants for admission whose intended major is in the area of Fine Arts.
 Each scholarship recipient receives an annual award valued at $16,000 per year.
 This program is in honor of Linda H. Lane who was a friend, leader, benefactor, and an associate professor of music at Wesleyan.
 Eligible candidates must possess high academic credentials and demonstrate their interest, and the ability to engage, in research.

-The visiting artist program sponsored by the Art Department features contemporary artists who exhibit their work and conduct workshops.
+Art History students have the opportunity of presenting their research and ideas about art history in the annual, juried Georgia Undergraduate Art History Forum.
+The visiting artist program sponsored by the Art Department features art historians and contemporary artists who exhibit their work and conduct workshops.
 The student-organized Art Club has many activities throughout the year culminating in the Juried Student Art Show.
 The Art Department regularly sponsors field trips to view exhibitions at galleries and museums.
-Each Art History student writes a thesis paper and presents it to the entire department.
+Each Art History major writes a thesis paper and presents it to the entire department.

 Elizabeth Bailey Professor of Art.
 B.F.A.
 (Drawing and Painting) University of Georgia 1974; M.F.A., (Drawing and Painting) University of Georgia 1976; Ph.D.
 (Art History) University of Georgia 1992.
-My area of specialization in art history is Medieval/Renaissance Art in Tuscany.
+My area of specialization in art history is Medieval and Renaissance Art in Europe.
 My particular interest in studio art is painting.
-Murphey 105A. email@example.com
+Murphey 105A. firstname.lastname@example.org